-In the world of facility management, not all maintenance is created equal.
-Some tasks are proactive and scheduled to prevent issues, while others are reactive, addressing unexpected breakdowns.
-While proactive (or preventive) maintenance is the gold standard, in practice, there will always be some balance between that and reactive maintenance.
-This balance can significantly impact a facility's efficiency and costs, and is often measured by a key metric known as the planned maintenance percentage.
+Different maintenance types serve different purposes in facility management.
+Facility managers proactively schedule some tasks to prevent issues, while others are reactive to address unexpected breakdowns.
+While proactive maintenance (or preventive maintenance) is the gold standard, there will always be some balance between that approach and reactive maintenance.
+This balance significantly impacts a facility's efficiency and costs.
+The metric known planned maintenance percentage (PMP) is one way to measure this balance.

-Planned maintenance percentage (PMP) refers to the percentage of overall maintenance time that goes into planned maintenance activities.
-It’s usually measured against the total amount of time spent on maintenance in a given time period.
+PMP refers to the percentage of overall maintenance time that goes into planned maintenance activities.
+Organizations measure it against the total amount of time spent on maintenance in a given time period.

-In this article, you’ll learn all about PMP—why it’s useful, how to calculate it, and how to improve your team’s PMP.
+Here's everything you need to know about PMP—why it matters, how to calculate it, and how to improve your team's performance.

-Planned maintenance percentage (PMP) is a maintenance metric that illustrates the number of planned maintenance activities compared to all organizational maintenance activities.
-It measures the time spent on planned maintenance tasks expressed as a percentage of the total maintenance time within a given period.
+Specifically, PMP calculates the time spent on planned maintenance tasks expressed as a percentage of total maintenance hours within a given period.

-Maintenance managers can calculate PMP at weekly, monthly, or yearly intervals.
-Regardless of what interval the calculations happen, it’s essential to find the right balance between preventive and reactive maintenance work orders—experts recommend an ideal 80:20 ratio.
+Maintenance managers calculate PMP at weekly, monthly, or yearly intervals.
+Regardless of what interval the calculations happen, it's essential to find the right balance between preventive and reactive maintenance work orders, with experts recommending an 80:20 ratio.

 Regular PMP calculations are a simple way to keep tabs on overall maintenance program effectiveness.
-Are you following an effective preventive maintenance program, or are you playing catch-up by constantly putting out fires?
+It will help you understand if you are following an effective preventive maintenance program or if you are playing catch-up by constantly putting out fires.
 A low PMP indicates you spend too much time on reactive maintenance.
-In such cases, you need to thoroughly review your maintenance workflows, equipment history, and root causes as needed.
-PMP is also useful because it:
+In this case, you need to thoroughly review your maintenance workflows, equipment history, and root causes.

-• Enables data-driven decisions on maintenance processes, schedules, and resource allocation.
-As we’ve established, low figures suggest ineffective planned maintenance, indicating that you should rethink your maintenance strategy.
-Since the ideal preventive maintenance to reactive Maintenance ratio is 80:20, a PMP score of 80 puts you in a good place, and lower figures are a sign you need to pay closer attention.
+- Helps you make smarter choices about maintenance processes, schedules, and resource allocation.
+Low figures suggest ineffective planned maintenance, indicating that you should rethink your maintenance strategy.
+Since the ideal preventive maintenance to reactive maintenance ratio is 80:20, a PMP of 80% is a benchmark to aim for.

-• Helps maximize asset reliability while controlling maintenance costs.
-If you’re spending too much time on unplanned maintenance, this would imply your assets are breaking down more often than not.
-Having this clearly expressed as a number helps you take steps to prevent these breakdowns.
+- Helps maximize asset reliability while controlling maintenance costs.
+If you're spending too much time on unplanned maintenance, this indicates your assets are breaking down more often than they should be.
+Expressing this clearly as a number helps you take steps to prevent these breakdowns.
 You can eliminate inefficient maintenance workflows, implement new ones, and increase asset availability by identifying problems before they develop.

 To calculate PMP, you need two key pieces of data.
 The first piece is the total amount of time your team or facility spends on planned maintenance activities within a given period.
 Planned maintenance refers to maintenance work that you plan, document, and schedule beforehand, and not simply in response to equipment breakdowns.